Avner152/Avner152/README.md

 ### Hi there 👋

-My name is Avner Levy, I'm currently working on a few projects such as a restful service project with nodejs, express and MongoDB to store data in.
+My name is Avner Levy, I'm currently working on a few projects such as a restful service project with NodeJS, Express and MongoDB to store data in.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Avner152&theme=gotham&show_icons=true)